 + Donal McKeown

 The spirituality that moulded many of the present generation of Christians left many of us with the notion that our relationship with God is first and foremost a personal/private affair.
 It was inadequate in its social dimensions.
-Over the last sixty years in particular there has been a radical development of social teaching in the Catholic and Protestant Churches so that at the present time most of the main Christian Churches have the same social justice agendas.
+Over the last sixty years in particular, there has been a radical development of social teaching in the Catholic and Protestant Churches so that at the present time most of the main Christian Churches have the same social justice agendas (The Social Justice Agenda’ by Donal Dorr, 1992, chapter 2).
 The Catholic Church, during the Pontificate of John XXIII, developed its teaching on human rights and on the goods of the earth being intended for the use and benefit of all.
 Later Vatican II called for a just economic order and committed the Church to work for world peace.
-‘Justice and Peace’ may sound like an old cliché now but it was a major shift in Catholic teaching.
-Vatican II opened the way for giving ‘preference to the poorest’ and for enabling them to become agents of their own development.
+‘Justice and Peace’ may sound like an old cliché now, but it was a major shift in Catholic teaching.
+Vatican II opened the way for the Church to give ‘preference to the poorest’ and for enabling them to become agents of their own development.
 One key element of the Pontificate of Paul VI was the acknowledgement that economic problems often call for political solutions.
 This can be taken as an encouragement to Christians to become involved in the political struggle for justice.
-Another was the Synod on ‘Justice in the World’ (1971).
-The key statement being: “Action on behalf of justice and participation in the transformation of the world fully appear to us as a constitutive dimension of the preaching of the Gospel”.
+Another was the Synod on ‘Justice in the World’ (1971), the key statement being “Action on behalf of justice and participation in the transformation of the world fully appear to us as a constitutive dimension of the preaching of the Gospel”.
 It also contained a very strong and specific commitment to justice within the Church itself.
 Some years later (1990) Pope John Paul II made the strong link between peace, justice and ecology.
-This was followed by Pope Benedict’s plea for the elimination of: “the structural causes of the dysfunctions of the world economy and correcting models of growth which have proved incapable of ensuring respect for the environment”.
+This was followed by Pope Benedict’s plea for the elimination of the structural causes of the dysfunctions of the world economy and correcting models of growth which have proved incapable of ensuring respect for the environment.

-There has also been a development in social justice awareness in the World Council of Churches: Some of the key stepping-stones were: ‘non-discrimination’, ‘stewardship’, ‘The Responsible Society’ and ‘a just, participatory, and sustainable society’ (1975).
+There has also been a development in social justice awareness in the World Council of Churches: Some of the key stepping-stones were: ‘non-discrimination’, ‘stewardship’, ‘The Responsible Society’ and ‘a just, participatory, and sustainable society’ (‘The Social Justice Agenda’ by Donal Dorr, 1992, chapter 3).
 This last phrase was replaced in 1983 by an even more comprehensive one: “Justice, Peace and the Integrity of Creation”.
 This expresses well the three key elements in the social agenda of ALL the mainline Churches.

-Pope Francis in his Encyclical Laudato Si in 2015 said he wished to communicate with everyone on the planet.
+Pope Francis in his Encyclical Laudato Si in 2015 said he wished to communicate with everyone on the planet, but in particular with all Christians.
 He reinforced the truth that Creation is a project of love, of the love God gives to humanity.

 The proposals and suggestions outlined in this strategy document will have a much better chance of becoming living actions within our diocese if they are communicated with the spirit of loving urgency.